cloninger-carrie/CLONINGER_MART120/HW2/readme.md

 I will be continually checking the Issue Tracker throughout the week, hoping to provide assistance should it be needed.

+01.30.2018 UPDATE: Responded to user ClarissaSpain regarding issue with uploading images in text editor.

 ## Image of My Text Editor

 ![Image of my Text Editor](HW2_Text_Editor.PNG)